 The College comprises a wide range of departments, programs, and schools with a shared commitment to equity and social justice.
 Students from our college can be found all over San Francisco — in schools, hospitals, social service agencies, governmental agencies, corporations, and other settings — translating knowledge into action to improve lives on multiple fronts.
-For example, our students work in health screening clinics making sure children and the elderly have access to flu shots; they work with the formerly incarcerated to help them re-enter society; and they put together makeshift workout centers in parks where families can exercise for free.
+For example, our students work in health screening clinics making sure children and the elderly have access to flu shots; they work with the formerly incarcerated to help them re-enter society, and they put together makeshift workout centers in parks where families can exercise for free.

 Our alumni make up vast segments of the city’s workforce.
 A great many members of San Francisco’s law enforcement community have earned their professional degrees at San Francisco State, as have a large percentage of the city’s nurses and mental health counselors.
-The College’s impact also extends beyond the Bay Area to the state and national levels, where it has helped shaped policy.
+The College’s impact also extends beyond the Bay Area to the state and national levels, where it has helped shape policy.

 College of Health & Social Sciences Funding Initiatives